-2019-2021: Union for the Mediterranean: UfM Working Group on Urban Regeneration
+2019-2021: Union for the Mediterranean: UfM Working Groups on Urban Regeneration & Housing Action Plans

 For more information, please click HERE.

 The Comenius programme stimulates innovation in Dutch higher education.

 The grants and fellowships enable professionals in higher education to implement their ideals and ideas in practice.
 By facilitating a wide range of educational innovations each year, the programme contributes to the improvement of Higher Education in the Netherlands.
 Furthermore, by demonstrably valuing excellent and inspired teaching, the ministry of education is keen to contribute to more variety in the careers of teachers and researchers at universities and universities of applied sciences.